saurabh93/auto_login/README.md

 What is it?

-auto_login is library of functions that allows you to automate ssh logins in a secure way.
+auto_login is a library of functions that allows you to automate ssh login in a secure way.However it's not a password-less authentication,but after installation you only need to remember one password for ssh-login.

-What it does?

-Install the functions script in your system & add script as source in your .bashrc file.
-Then functions will be available on command-line for use.Functions may call other functions accordingly.

 Description/Pre-requisits